 The benefits of AI document verification vs manual document verification

 So far so good, but what are the practical benefits of using AI-powered document verification in your company?
-In order to answer this question, let’s compare it to the old, manual way of document verification.
+To answer this question, let’s compare it to the old, manual way of document verification.

 With AI-powered solutions, you can greatly reduce the time spent on document verification, and therefore save on overhead costs.